rizard1/social_link_profile/README.md

 }
 ```

-For the image size, i'm using scale function resize half of it's original size.
+For the image size, I used the scale() function to resize it to half of its original size.

 ### Continued development

-There's so much more to learn html & CSS especially how to use grid and flex for layout.
+There's still a lot to learn in HTML and CSS, especially how to use grid and flexbox for layout.

 ### Useful resources